-APPENDIX D
+APPENDIX D Yield calculations

-Historical MSL analyses have relied heavily on equilibrium models to determine the relative vield under differing sizes, and assumptions of fishery selectivity and stock productivity.
+Historical MSL analyses have relied heavily on equilibrium models to determine the relative yield under differing sizes, and assumptions of fishery selectivity and stock productivity.
 A detailed consideration of the performance of alternative MSLs could be undertaken as part of the ongoing Management Strategy Evaluation (MSE).
-However, the MSE process will be gradually increasing in complexity over the next several years, precluding a comprehensive analysis in time for this working paper.
-Further, many of the concerns regarding the current MSL relate to factors outside the scope of an MSE, or are related very specifically to current conditions rather than the long-term behavior of the stock and fishery under a wide range of conditions.
-For these reasons, just as the annual stock assessment produces tactical information for annual management, the approach taken for yield calculations in this working paper is intended to provide tactical information regarding the current stock and fishery, specific to the biological conditions at this time.
+However, the MSE process is ongoing, and will be gradually increasing in complexity over the next several years, precluding a comprehensive analysis in time for this working paper.
+Further, many of the concerns regarding the current MSL relate to factors outside the scope of an MSE, or are related very specifically to current conditions.
+For these reasons, just as the annual stock assessment produces tactical information for annual management, the approach taken to yield calculations in this working paper is intended to provide tactical information regarding the current stock and fishery, specific to the biological conditions at this time.
 This approach represents a departure from historical analyses, providing immediate utility and interpretation, but it should not be misconstrued as a long-term harvest policy analysis.
-However, these results can be used in combination with historical equilibrium analyses to evaluate potential short-term and long-term consequences

-In order to estimate the change in yield and the catch characteristics arising from a reduced or no MSL, the following procedure was applied to the 2016 stock assessment ensemble:
+In order to estimate the change in yield and the catch characteristics arising from a reduced or no MSL the following procedure was applied to the 2016 stock assessment ensemble:

-- 1) Begin with the yield (all directed fishery landings, recreational and personal use catch) equating to the application of the status quo harvest policy (SPR46%) for 2017.
-This level of yield provides the baseline for comparisons, consistent with the current MSL of 32". - 2) Inflate the estimated wastage mortality (U32) to reflect no MSL, such that all fish captured by the directed commercial Pacific halibut fishery are retained.
-The magnitude of this source of mortality increases substantially from those fish discarded dead (Dd), based on the DMR of 16%, to all fish in this size range that have been captured (Dd /0.16). - 3) Because the total removals are now greater, all sources of mortality must be scaled downward to achieve the status quo harvest policy (SPR46%) for 2017.
+- 1) Begin with the yield (all directed fishery landings, recreational and personal use catch) equating to the application of the status quo harvest policy (SPR{46%}) for 2017.
+This level of yield provides the baseline for comparisons. - 2) Inflate the estimated wastage mortality (U32) to reflect a removal of the MSL, such that all fish captured by the directed commercial Pacific halibut fishery are retained.
+The magnitude of this source of mortality increases substantially from those fish discarded dead (D_d), based on the DMR of 16%, to all fish in this size range that have been captured (D_d /0.16). - 3) Because the total removals are now greater, all sources of mortality must be scaled downward to achieve the status quo harvest policy (SPR{46%}) for 2017.
 However, fish less than 32" are now included in the yield as they would be retained and landed.
 After iteratively finding the scale of the new set of removals, the yield is stored for comparison with (1) from above.
 The fraction of the yield comprised of fish less than 32" is also retained for comparison. - 4) Because the response of the fishery to removal of the MSL is unknown, it may be important to consider how the yield and catch composition may vary if a greater degree of targeting of U32 Pacific halibut occurs.
 Several alternative ratios of sublegal to legal harvest were considered with regard to yield and catch characteristics as described below.